 O1.1.3 Short-acting bronchodilator combinations

-In summary, short-acting bronchodilators, either beta-agonists or ipratropium bromide, significantly increase lung function measurements in COPD.
-Ipratropium bromide has a significantly greater effect on lung function compared to beta-agonists alone; in addition to improving quality of life and decreasing need for oral glucocorticoid treatment.
+In summary, short-acting bronchodilators, either beta2-agonists or ipratropium bromide, significantly increase lung function measurements in COPD.
+Ipratropium bromide has a significantly greater effect on lung function compared to beta2-agonists alone; in addition to improving quality of life and decreasing need for oral corticosteroid treatment.
 These benefits occurred with a decreased risk of adverse drug effects.
-Combining two classes of bronchodilator may provide added benefits without compounding adverse effects.
+Combining two classes of bronchodilator may provide added benefits without compounding adverse effects.< Prev Next >